5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Trackpad_Patches/README.md

 ## Enabling I2C Touchpads

-### Preface: the crux with I2C Touchpads and VoodooI2C
 Enabling I2C Touchpads in Hackintoshes is no an easy task!
 In most cases, simply injecting the **VoodooI2C.kext** won't cut it.
 Only in rare cases this will actually work.

 ### System Requirements